$J/\psi$-$p$ Scattering Length from the Total and Differential Photoproduction Cross Sections: Discussions and Outlook

 The GlueX Collaboration has recently studied $J/\psi $ photoproduction off the proton near threshold ~\cite{prl_gluex}.
 The proximity of the {\it total} cross section data to threshold allowed for an estimate the absolute value of the $J/\psi$-$p$ scattering length within the VMD model~\cite{Strakovsky_jpsi}.
 This result agrees well with our determination of the scattering length using the GlueX {\it differential} cross section data away from the threshold and assuming its energy independence: $d\sigma/dt(t_{thr},s) = d\sigma/dt(t_{thr},s_{thr})$.
 Using the same assumption but for $t = 0$, we have explained the difference between the results of Refs.~\cite{Strakovsky_jpsi} and \cite{Vanderhaeghen_jpsi}.
 Such energy independence near threshold has important implications in extrapolating the measured cross sections to threshold and requires further experimental studies.
 In this work, we relied on the model of Ref.~\cite{Brodsky} for which in the case of three-gluon exchange, the differential cross section $d\sigma/dt$ depends only on $t$ and not on $s$.
 Despite such a model assumption, generally, we expect the dependence of $d\sigma/dt$ on energy to be much weaker than on $t$, which makes the presented extrapolation method more reliable when working with low statistics.

 We found that within the VMD model, when using the GlueX photoproduction data, the $J/\psi$-$p$ scattering length is estimated to be in the range of $(3 - 25)\times 10^{-3}$~fm.
 One of the interpretations of such small values compared to most of the theoretical predictions (see Table~\ref{tab:comp}) came from Feinberg's consideration back in the 1970s~\cite{Feinberg:1980yu}.
 The measured scattering length is very small because of the small size of the ``young'' $J/\psi$.
-As we deal with the $J/\psi$ created by the photon near threshold, then most probably it is not formed completely and its radius, $r_{J/\psi}$, is smaller than that for the ``old'' $J/\psi$, $R_{J/\psi}$, consequently the $J/\psi$-nucleon interaction is suppressed by a factor $\sim r^2_{J/\psi}/R^2_{J/\psi}$, compared to the VMD prediction.
+As we deal with the $J/\psi$ created by the photon near threshold, it is not formed completely.
+The transverse $c$-$\bar{c}$ separation of the ``young'' $J/\psi$ estimated to be $r_{J/\psi} \approx 1/m_c = 0.13$~fm (see Fig.1 in \cite{Brodsky}, $m_c$ is the charm quark mass), is smaller than that for the ``old'' on-shell $J/\psi$, $R_{J/\psi} \approx 0.3$~fm.
+Consequently, the $J/\psi$-nucleon interaction is suppressed by a factor $\sim r^2_{J/\psi}/R^2_{J/\psi}$, compared to the VMD prediction.
 In other words, the $J/\psi$ has not had sufficient time to be formed completely and we observe a weaker interaction in the near-threshold photoproduction.